COSC3020/fibonacci-invariants-CollinDavis03/README.md

 Answer:
-The invariant in this code is fib(a-1).
-The invariant in this code is important because before the recursive call, it is returned to the invariant to ensure that the code has the right value up a - 1 of the last run.
-Then after the recursive call happens it will store the number of sum from the last sequence that it did.
+The invariant in this code is arr.
+The reason is because it contains (a - 1) within it ensures it carries the numbers from 0 to the (a - 1)th number in the sequence.
+This also will ensure that arr.push(arr[arr.length - 1] + arr[arr.length - 2]) is executed properly and produces the next number in the Fib sequence correctly.

 Sources:
 I looked at Nolan's repo after I wrote my statement explaining the invariants.
 I added the to clarify after just to make sure I touched everything.
 I also watched a YouTube video a while back on the C++ Fibonacci function and I took the logic from it and wrote it into javascript.
 Other than that I have not used anything else.
 I can not find the exact video I watched to put the link in here.